 We believe in the therapeutic and calming effect that animals can have in healing.
-Each of our clinicians works with at least one trained and Certified therapy animal, which may include dogs, cats, horses, or goats.
-Clients are matched to the therapist that is not only most qualified to help with the individual's concerns, but with their preferene of animals.
+Each of our clinicians works with at least one trained and Certified therapy animal, which may include dogs, cats, horses, rabbits, rats or goats.
+Clients are matched to the therapist that is not only most qualified to help with the individual's concerns, and may work with any of our therapy animals.

 We care deeply about our clients and their comfort.
 Our office environment was carefully chosen to be relaxing and welcoming.
-While most sessions will take place within one of our offices, because we can use a non-traditional approach, we may also have sessions outside, in the backyard, or even at the client's home.
-This is especially helpful with our child and teen clients, who respond very well to this flexible approach.
-Many of our young clients do not even feel as though theya re coming to therapy because their time with their therapist and therapy animal provides a fun way to work.
+While some sessions will take place within one of our cottage offices, because we can use a non-traditional approach, we may also work outside, in the arena or barn, or in our gazebo near the creek.
+Having this flexibility is especially helpful with our child and teen clients, who respond very well to this non-traditional approach.
+Many of our young clients do not even feel as though they are coming to "therapy" because their time with their therapist and therapy animal provides a fun way to work.

-We are within the Denver Metro area, have close and ample parking, and can easily be reached by public transportation.
+We are within the Denver Metro area, having our main office and Ranch in Lakewood, CO and a satellite office in Boulder.
+Both offices have close and ample parking, and can easily be reached by public transportation.
 Our psychotherapists work with you to arrange a convenient appointment time during the day, evenings or weekend.
 As a community resource we keep our fees below the regional average to be accessible to clients with varying financial resources.

 At AATPC we continually strive to maintain the highest level of professionalism while maintaining a safe, welcoming and nurturing counseling environment.
 Our therapists continue to stay up to date with learning the most effective therapeutic techniques in addition to advances in animal assisted therapy.

-We have developed a very unique, time-efficient and cost-effective method of therapy called "Filial Pet Therapy" where in some cases we can train parents to work at home with their children with the assistance of their own pets.
+We have developed a very unique, time-efficient and cost-effective method of therapy called "Filial Pet Therapy" where in some cases we can train parents to work at home with the assistance of their own pets.
 Click here to read more about Filial Pet Therapy.